 To:

-Superintendent of Schools or Priva vate School Official
+Superintendent of Schools or Pr rivate School Official

 Name of School

 Location

 Town (City) State Zip Code

-Maximum number of students reg ularly attending the school at one time is,
+Maximum number of students re egularly attending the school at one time is

-Based upon field observations, mait was found that subject school was it
+Based upon field observations, r it was found that subject school was

 a.
-The school is in substantial con Code for existing buildings as require "Standards for School Building".
-The and a reinspection school b.
-The school is in non-compliant following list of corrections mutuand a reinspection scheduled with ed in Chapter 16-21-3 of to e following list of correction eduled with the Building Correction ce with the aforementione to st be completed before the the General Laws entitled ons must be completed by Officials Office.
+The school is in substantial co Code for existing buildings as requ "Standards for School Building".
+To and a reinspection so b.
+The school is in non-compliated following list of corrections in ired in Chapter 16-21-3 of the following list of correction cheduled with the Building Connece with the aforementions must be completed before the the General Laws entitled ons must be completed by Officials Office.

+and a reinspection scheduled w 3.
 List of Corrections:

-(Attach additional pages if required)
+(Attach additional pages if required))

-4. I have have notrevie wed the schools repair log.
+4. I have have notrev

-Any code violation may be appe school official to the municipali or a time delay in accordance wi State Building Code. ty's Building Code Board of Appeals for a variance
+Any code violation may be approximately school official to the municipal or a time delay in accordance vistate Building Code. lity's Building Code Board of Appeals for a variance

 Building Official Telephone Number